JasonZeisler/datascienceportfolio/Loan KNN Model/README.md

-# Movie Recommendations
+# Loan Offers

 ## Project Overview
-This project builds a movie recommendation system using user ratings.
-The system suggests movies to users based on collaborative filtering techniques, analyzing patterns in user ratings to predict preferences.
+This project builds a model to determine candidates for loan offers.

 ## Requirements
 - `pandas`